the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-env-impact.md

 (er-activism-env-impact-reduction-strategies)=
 ## Strategies for reduction

-There are several things that can be done to reduce the environmental impact of research computing.
-In this section we describe some of the possible actions and links to external resources that can implement them.
+There are several things that can be done to reduce the environmental impact of digital research.
+In this section we describe some of the possible actions grouped in two major groups, computing and data, and links to external resources that can implement them.

 These actions are not listed in any order of importance, and implementing any or all of them is better than not doing anything at all.

 You can also see Ten simple rules to make your computing more environmentally sustainable {cite:ps}`lannelongue2021ten` and the [Digital Humanities Climate Coalition Toolkit](https://sas-dhrh.github.io/dhcc-toolkit/).

+(er-activism-env-impact-computing)=
+### Computing

 (er-activism-env-impact-code-efficiency)=
-### Improve code efficiency
+#### Improve code efficiency

 As mentioned above, the amount of energy spent on running computation depends on how long the computation runs.
 One way of reducing the energy spent, is to optimize the code to make it run faster.